khkarimov/aeon/docs/osx-build-agent-setup.md

 Look for the partition with the OS installation on it (usually the largest one).
 In the above example, this partition is `disk0s2` (look under the `Identifier` column)

 #### Note
-> Do not skip this step if there is not a similiar disk to `disk0s3` of the above command.
+> If a similiar disk to `disk0s3` does not exist in the output of the above command, do not skip this step.
 The installer will refuse to run.

 Now, actually resize the partition.
 Note: this implicitly entails that resulting free space created will be behind the new end of the partition.
 ```bash